damianhakert/damianhakert.github.io/source/posts/2016-04-29-look-into-gitlab-infrastructure.html.md

 load balancer that is managing the HA traffic.
 If we count them as a GitLab.com servers, then we need to add 6 servers (now, the count is 44).

-We also have 3 servers for GitLab Runners in autoscale mode.
+We also have 3 servers for GitLab Runners in [autoscale mode][scale].
 Two of them are managing autoscaling of runners for GitLab CE/EE projects (so they are used only by GitLab and I will not count them).
-But the third is used to manage autoscaling for Shared Runners at GitLab.com.
+But the third is used to manage [autoscaling for Shared Runners][shared] at GitLab.com.
 So +1 for the "Shared Runners manager."

 We also have some servers that are specific for GitLab as a company (Runners for building